Hennessy-Milner Theorems via Galois Connections: Introduction

 In the quantitative case, equivalences are replaced by pseudo-metrics and evaluation of a formula $\phi$ results in a real-valued (as opposed to a boolean-valued) function $\llbracket\phi\rrbracket$, intuitively indicating to which degree a state satisfies a formula.
 Stated in this context the Hennessy-Milner property says that $d(x,y) = \bigvee_{\phi} |\llbracket \phi\rrbracket(x) -\llbracket \phi\rrbracket(y)|$, where $d$ is the behavioural metric.

 We present a general framework that allows to easily deduce the Hennessy-Milner property for a variety of equivalences, preorders and (directed) metrics in the qualitative and quantitative setting.
-We rely on a well-known property \cite{cc:systematic-analysis,cc:temporal-abstract-interpretation,bkp:abstraction-up-to-games-fixpoint} for Galois connections that says under which conditions left adjoints preserve least fixpoints.
+We rely on a well-known property \cite{bkp:abstraction-up-to-games-fixpoint,cc:systematic-analysis,cc:temporal-abstract-interpretation} for Galois connections that says under which conditions left adjoints preserve least fixpoints.
 Such Galois connections relate the logical with the behavioural universe and translate sets of (real-valued) predicates to equivalences (metrics) and vice versa.
-Our\todo{HB:I modified this line and others below to make our contributions explicit.} \emph{first} contribution is the identification of adjunctions both in quantitative/qualitative settings, which are crucial in capturing bisimilarity and (decorated) trace versions of equivalences/preorders/metrics.
+Our \emph{first} contribution is the identification of adjunctions both in quantitative/qualitative settings, which are crucial in capturing bisimilarity and (decorated) trace versions of equivalences/preorders/metrics.

 While most contributions to this area start with a behavioural equivalence (resp.\thinspace metric) and define a corresponding characteristic logic, our approach goes in the other direction, with the slogan: \emph{``Derive behaviour functions from a modal logic''}.
 The recipe, which is our \emph{second} contribution, is as follows: we define a logic function living in the logical universe and check that it is compatible with the closure induced by the Galois connection.
 Compatibility ensures that the Hennessy-Milner property is satisfied when we transfer the logic function into a behaviour function living in the behavioural universe.
 More concretely, we can guarantee that the least fixpoint of the logic function (the set of all formulas) induces an equivalence (resp.\thinspace metric) which is the least fixpoint of the behaviour function.
 Note that in the qualitative case, the Galois connection is contravariant, resulting in behavioural equivalence being the greatest fixpoint, as usual.